 One problem a siding contractor or any other type of builder almost never encounters is condensation.
+How to reduce condensation problems in replacement windows.
 Condensation is mostly observed on windows and it’s a result of warm moist air meeting a cold surface.
 In most high-performance replacement windows, this is rarely an issue.
 However, when they do occur, they are often a symptom of a much bigger problem.

 Summer and winter are two notorious seasons for condensation problems.
 So this season, let our remodeling specialists at Better View Windows and More show you a few ways to combat condensation in your windows.

 Condensation can occur in almost all types of glazing, but they are more pronounced on single-pane windows.
 You can avoid these types of problems by choosing a double-pane variant as the lamination prevents heat from effectively passing through to the other side and causing nearby air to condense.
 The double-pane glass on windows and doors are also usually heavily insulated to further protect against temperature fluctuations.